Use Cassandra or DSE in Kubernetes with the Kubernetes Operator for Apache Cassandra

 kubectl -n my-db-ns logs --container server-system-logger --follow gke-cluster1-dc1-r1-sts-0

-• You can also use the kubectl describe pod command to get identifying information about your pod.
+• Use the kubectl describe pod command to get identifying information about your pod.
+For example:

 kubectl -n my-db-ns describe pod cass-operator-f74447c57-kdf2p